Children Were Key Parts of the Conflict

 Thus, the youngest soldiers were often the most fanatical, and also the ones who were most determined not to give up.
 The smart German boys, of course, recognized the self-abnegation resulting from their becoming cannon fodder for people who did not have their best interests at heart, and realized that they were only safe after they had surrendered.

 Still, it took an extreme act of will for a child with romantic notions of valor to 'give up' and admit defeat.
 It was especially difficult because surrendering took away all the shortcuts to prestige and pathways to success that had been laid out for them by everyone they knew.
 A boy could be taken seriously as a soldier, when otherwise he would be just another face in middle school.

 |German WW2 .
 Says : " Youth ( Join ) in Air defense. " Children manned many anti-aircraft batteries in the major cities, and usually were not asked to do so - they were told to do it as part of their normal routine.|

 Child soldiers carried guns and fought.
 They were actively recruited by some combatants.
 The Germans were the most active in recruiting children for their Hitler Youth active combat formations such as the 12th SS Hitlerjugend Division.
 Since most schoolchildren were already manning anti-aircraft guns or performing other civil defense duties (spotlights, patrols), it was not quite as much of a leap in Germany to actually enlist as it would have been for children elsewhere.
-By late 1944, the Nazis were taking anyone that could carry a rifle.
+By late 1944, the Wehrmacht was taking anyone that could carry a rifle.